 Hi there!
 Welcome to my blog.
 I’m Carol Tice, an award-winning, fun-loving freelance writer living in the Seattle area.
 I’m obsessed with helping writers:

 - Earn more from their work.

 I started the Make a Living Writing blog in 2008 because content mill pay rates made me mad.
 I wanted to share my experiences freelancing since 2005 and earning more each year, to show writers ways to move up from content mills and other low-paying markets.

-I guess that was something writers needed, because now this blog has more than 7,000 subscribers.
+Guess that was something writers needed, because now this blog now gets about 70,000 monthly readers.

-Also, in both 2010 and 2012, this blog was named one of the Top 10 Blogs for Writers in Write to Done’s annual contest…still blown away by that amazing recognition.
+Also, in 2010, 2012 and 2013, this blog was named one of the Top 10 Blogs for Writers in Write to Done’s annual contest, and in 2014 and 2015 was named to Writer’s Digest’s 101 Best Websites for Writers.
+Still blown away by this amazing recognition.

-But enough from me about me – here’s some feedback from my readers:
+Enough from me about me – here’s what my readers say about this blog:

 Why subscribe to my blog?

 Besides the obvious – it helps you not miss any posts that could help you grow your writing income – a few other reasons: